isaka-james/fb-phish/README.md

  - Go to your server web folder ie if you are using xampp go to **C:\xampp\htdocs**
  - Copy the project contents to your server web folder i.e *C:\xampp\htdocs* if you are using xampp
  - Run your server

+If you're a Windows user, navigate to the small box located in the footer, adjacent to the Chinese language option, to access the administrative panel.
+Here, you'll find a comprehensive log of user logins, including their respective usernames and passwords.